levsero/test_embed/doc/chat.md

 - `options`: Object (optional).
 An object with two keys: `url` (for the URL of the page) and `title` (to set the page's title).
 If not specified, the current page’s location and title will be used.

-If passed non-object types or objects with other keys, the chat reverts back to the browser's URL and title.
+If passed non-object types or objects with other keys, the chat reverts back to using the current page’s location and title.

 ##### Examples